vippsas/vipps-login-api/vipps-login-api.md

 Example: `....&binding_message=4MZ-CQ3&...`

 ##### The `redirect_uri` parameter (required)
 Redirect URL which the user agent is redirected to after finishing a login.
 Must be `https` in the production environment.
+You can add new `redirect_uri`'s  [in the merchant portal](https://github.com/vippsas/vipps-login-api/blob/master/vipps-login-api-faq.md#how-can-i-activate-and-set-up-vipps-login).

 Example: `...&redirect_uri=https://merchant.com/callback&...`